lcov29/knowledgeBase/IT/SoftwareDevelopment/Engineering/Modeling/UML/structuralDiagrams/uml_class_diagram.md

 #### **Constraints**

-> A **class constraint** is a condition, restriction or assertion for one or multiple relationships.
+> A **class constraint** is a condition, restriction or assertion for one or multiple associations.

 <br>